Return of the technocrats: Biden aims for ‘normal’ after four years of tumult

 “Every single one of the things you’re seeing, there is a massive amount of planning,” said Kaufman, referring to the opening days of the administration.

-“You’ve got to sit down and figure out, ‘What do I want to have on day one, two, three, four and five?’ ” he said.
-“Then, ‘When do I have to have the substance ready to go?’
+“You’ve got to sit down and figure out, what do I want to have on Day 1, 2, 3, 4 and 5?” he said.
+“Then, when do I have to have the substance ready to go?”

 Proposals were drafted and then vetted by multiple rounds of attorneys, including career lawyers inside the Justice Department.
-Two major pieces of legislation were put together: One for coronavirus relief and another on immigration.
+Two major pieces of legislation were put together: one for coronavirus relief and another on immigration.

 There was also an employee handbook for the transition.
 “There is no transition without a successful campaign” was one quote from the book.
 Another focused on tone: “No egos, no drama, no task too small for anyone.
 We have each other’s backs.”

-Their work accelerated once Biden was elected, with transition officials reaching out to interest groups in key players in Washington, making over 3,500 calls to organizations, according to a transition official.
+Their work accelerated once Biden was elected, with transition officials contacting interest groups in key players in Washington, making over 3,500 calls to organizations, according to a transition official.

 The groups included the typical constituencies that are part of the Democratic coalition including labor unions, civil rights organizations and women’s groups.
 But they also targeted those more typically aligned with the GOP.